Run a Static Website

 You can get the code for the example from the GitHub

 repository.
-Just git clone https://github.com/amphitheatre-app/amp-example-static
+Just git clone https://github.com/amphitheatre-app/amp-example-static to get a local copy.

 Alternatively, you can create all the files manually as you work through this guide.